kubedb/docs/docs/guides/mysql/replication-mode-transform/replication-mode-transform/index.md

 ---
-title: MySQL Remote Replica Guide
+title: MySQL Replication Mode Transform
 menu:
   docs_{{ .version }}:
-    identifier: guides-mysql-clustering-remote-replica
+    identifier: guides-mysql-replication-mode-transform
-    name: MySQL Remote Replica Guide
+    name: MySQL Replication Mode Transform
-    parent: guides-mysql-clustering
+    parent: guides-mysql-mode-transform
-    weight: 21
+    weight: 12
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

+# MySQL Replication Mode Transform

+This guide will show you how to use the `KubeDB` OpsRequest operator to transform the replication mode of a MySQL database.
+Currently, transforming from Remote Replica to Group Replication is supported.

 # KubeDB - MySQL Remote Replica

-This tutorial will show you how to use KubeDB to provision a MySQL Remote Replica from a KubeDB managed mysql instance.
+At first, we need to provision a MySQL Remote Replica from a KubeDB managed mysql instance.
 Remote replica can use in or across cluster

 ## Before You Begin